2023 Best Liberal Arts & Humanities Schools in Louisiana

 Full Liberal Arts / Sciences & Humanities at McNeese State University Report

 Out of the 14 schools in Louisiana that were part of this year’s ranking, Delgado Community College landed the # 4 spot on the list.
-Located in the city of New Orleans, Delgado Community College is a public college with a large student population.
+Located in the city of New Orleans, Delgado Community College is a public school with a fairly large student population.

 On average, liberal arts / sciences and humanities graduates from Delgado Community College take out $24,289 in student loans while working on their degree.